agoncal/agoncal-sample-javaee/02-JavaOne2013/README.md

 # JBoss Forge

 I've used [JBoss Forge](http://forge.jboss.org/) to bootstrap the application.
 It allows me to quickly have some Java EE code and scaffold a UI that I then change.
-You can check the `generate.fsh` script.
+You can check the `agoncal-application-javaone2013.fsh` script.
+Execute it by entering the following commands :
+`forge`
+`run agoncal-application-javaone2013.fsh`

 <div class="footer">